If you are looking for easy Thanksgiving crafts for kids, this felt turkey is sure to be a hit for the whole family!

 Select the felt fabric colors you’d like to use for your turkey and trace the patterns from the template onto the felts.
 The template includes- 2 parts for the body, 1 beak, 1 wattle, 10 feathers (2 for each feather pattern), 2 parts for the white area and 2 parts for the black area of eyes, 2 legs.

 Alternately, you can use your Cricut cutting machine to cut out all the shapes for the turkey.
 The design is slightly different, but all the steps remain the same.
+Be sure you are logged into Design Space before clicking the link or it won’t take you to the project.

 Take one part of the main body and stitch the eyes, the beak, and the wattle on it.